 Juvenile birds often resemble adults but with less clear markings and more camouflaged coloration.
 To more confidently identify a juvenile downy woodpecker, look for these field marks in addition to its tiny size:

 - Crown: The crown of a male juvenile downy woodpecker has a red wash with gray or black flecks, but it will lose that color as it matures and the color comes out on the nape.
-Females will show less or no red, but still have the flecked crown.
+Females will show no red but still have the flecked or striped crown.

 - Bill and Food: The bill of a young woodpecker may seem much larger than on adult birds because the bird's head and body size are not yet mature, and its rictal bristles are not as developed.
 Adult birds often bring their offspring to suet feeders in late summer, and the young bird will seem clumsy and uncertain.